tarekmonjur/design-principles-patterns/readme.md

 ## Factory Method Pattern:

-The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
-Factory method lets a class defer instantiation to subclasses.
+The factory method pattern defines an interface for creating an object but lets subclasses decide which class to instantiate.
+The factory method lets a class defer instantiation to subclasses.

 ### Multiple Factory:

-The single factory is grate for the one store or factory, but what happens if we have multiple store or factoryies?
+A single factory is great for one store or factory, but what happens if we have multiple stores or factories?
-Lets say we have two pizza store. one is making New York style pizza and another is making Chicago style pizza.
+Let's say we have two pizza stores. one is making New York-style pizza and another is making Chicago-style pizza.

 <img alt="Factory multiple store" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/factory-multiple-store.png" />

-#### So now the sisuation we need two different factories.
+#### So now the situation we need two different factories.

 <img alt="Factory method multiple factory" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/factory-method-multiple-diagram.png" />